A Multi-granularity Concept Sparse Activation and Hierarchical Knowledge Graph Fusion Framework for Rare Disease Diagnosis: Declarations

-We thank LetPub (www.letpub.com.cn) for its linguistic assistance during the preparation of this manuscript.
-This work was supported by the Special Fund for the Central Government to Guide Local Science (Grant No. 202407AB110003), the Key Research and Development Program of Yunnan Province (Grant No. 202402AA310056), the National Natural Science Foundation of China (Grant No. 62366057), and the Scientific Research Fund Project of the Yunnan Provincial Department of Education (Grant No. 2024J0024).
+\paragraph{Funding.} This work was supported by the Special Fund for the Central Government to Guide Local Science (Grant No. 202407AB110003), the Key Research and Development Program of Yunnan Province (Grant No. 202402AA310056), the National Natural Science Foundation of China (Grant No. 62366057), and the Scientific Research Fund Project of the Yunnan Provincial Department of Education (Grant No. 2024J0024).